IkechukwuAKalu/fun-numbers/README.md

 # FunNumbers

 This is an Actions on Google project using an [Api.Ai](https://api.ai) agent.

+Trigger is "Talk to Fun Numbers".

 It consists of two parts: A Number Game and A Basic Calculator.